libp2p/docs/content/concepts/transport.md

 <!-- to add link to secure comm guide, and later to the specific doc that covers TLS -->

 libp2p only supports bidirectional streams and uses TLS 1.3 by default (but can use other cryptography methods).
-The streams in libp2p map cleanly to QUIC packets.
+The streams in libp2p map cleanly to QUIC streams.

 When a connection starts, peers will take their host key and create a self-signed CA certificate.
 They then sign an intermediate chain using their self-signed CA and put it